Hose Connection Types: Tips For Choosing the Right One

 Industrial hoses play critical roles in facilities across the globe—but they often come with little guidance on useful best practices from the manufacturer.
 Hose selection, installation, inspection, and maintenance are commonly left up to the user or installer.
 And if the wrong choices are made, specified hoses have the potential to perform sub-optimally and can fail prematurely, which can lead to higher costs and possible safety hazards in your facility.

 Your hose end connections provide a good example.
-There are a variety of flexible hose end connection types to consider when designing your fluid system, and selecting the wrong type could undermine your process, put workers at risk, and compromise your bottom line.
+There are a variety of flexible hose connection types to consider when designing your fluid system, and selecting the wrong type could undermine your process, put workers at risk, and compromise your bottom line.
 It is important to routinely review the performance of your end connections and consider if a different type could improve efficiency or quality in your system.

 To keep workers safe and costs controlled, you need access to high-quality hoses available in a variety of materials and performance ratings, as well as insight on proper hose usage and upkeep.
 Unsure where to begin when selecting the right hose end connection for your needs?
 Consider the following three items: industry standards, hose type, and system specifications.

-Pharmaceutical, Biopharmaceutical, and Biotechnology
+Pharmaceutical, Biopharmaceutical, and Biotechnology Hose Connections

 In the pharmaceutical and biotechnology field, sanitation and hygiene are often of utmost importance when it comes to fluid system design.
-End connections used within this industry are designed with that in mind—they are more easily cleaned, either by taking the system apart for a thorough cleaning or using a CIP (clean-in-place) process.
+End connections used within this industry are designed with that in mind—they are more easily cleaned, either by taking the system apart for thorough cleaning or using a CIP (clean-in-place) process.
 Surfaces are designed to mitigate bacteria growth, and they are corrosion resistant.

 In the semiconductor manufacturing industry, material purity is typically the top priority for fluid system design.
 End connections used within the semiconductor market are high-purity for use in sensitive environments, with very fine threads, designed and coated with material to enhance resistance to buildup and contaminants.

-General Industrial
+General Industrial Types of Hose Connector

 For many other industrial fluid system applications, design engineers are most concerned with the ability for end connections and fittings to perform under high pressure.
 These end connections are rated based on psi and sometimes require additional tube preparation to handle the pressure requirements.